UTMediaCAT/MediaCat-docs/coding_standards.md

 ## Testing
-All features should have tests, and we seek a CI for managing the code that can utilize these tests.
+All features should have tests run in Travis.

 Test everything with unit tests before it can be pushed onto the master branch.